Mr R Griggs

 We follow the GCE Physics course offered by Edexcel, using the concept approach to map our way through the topics.

 The course is both modern and flexible, introducing student to the applications of physics through the concepts taught.
 There is a strong emphasis on the application of Physics and plenty of opportunity for practical work.
 Assessment of practical skills remains a key requirement of the course with students being assessed on 16 core practicals over the two years for the new course.
-Both AS and A level are offered, with all students taking AS in the lower sixth before deciding which subjects to continue with at A level.
-Group sizes vary from up to 20 in the lower sixth to about 10 in the upper sixth.

 The qualification builds on the knowledge, understanding and process skills achieved in GCSE Science.
-You will need at least a GCSE grade B in Physics or Additional Science.
-You should also have at least a grade B in GCSE Mathematics (or equivalent) as numerical and mathematical skills account for 40% of the marks in physics.
+You will need at least a GCSE grade 6 in Physics or Additional Science.
+You should also have at least a grade 6 in GCSE Mathematics (or equivalent) as numerical and mathematical skills account for 40% of the marks in physics.
 GCSE English is also important, as you will need to be able to communicate effectively, carry out research and critically think about problems.
 Physics is a challenging but rewarding subject to study at Advanced level for those with the appropriate skills.

 Physics is unique.
 No other subject allows you to gain such a deep understanding of the way the world works.
 You will learn how both the ordinary and extraordinary can be explained with ideas that are profound, imaginative and beautifully simple.